szczerbi/ConnectFourHackathon/README.md

 Welcome to the Connect Four Hackathon!

-For this contest, we will be pitting dev against dev in a connect four algorithm showdown!
+For this contest, we will be pitting dev against dev in a Connect Four algorithm showdown!

 How it works:
 • Every contestant will submit one or more Connect Four bots, each with an algorithm